StanfordMSL/carla_circle/README.md

-# carla_circle

-Workspace for ROS and scripts to work with Carla MCity Event 1.

-## carla version / carla ros version
+# Stanford MSL (Carla) AV Stack

+## Overview

+This repository provides the MSL's AV Stack that works with the Carla Simulator.
+The instructions below explain how to setup a Catkin workspace for ROS.
+At the moment, this stack is designed for the Carla MCity Event 1.

+[comment]: <> (
+    TODO: Add details about the high and low level architecture of the AV stack )

+## Carla Version / Carla ROS Version

-For this challenge we use a special MCity binaries provided by Michigan.
+For this challenge we use special MCity binaries provided by Univ. of Michigan.
 The binaries use Carla version 0.9.9.4 and have a special map designed for the challenges.

-## Setup your Catkin workspace
+## Setup the Catkin Workspace

 Start by creating a new catkin workspace directory.
 Something like